-“BSN nurses are prized for their skills in critical thinking, leadership, case management and health promotion, and for their ability to practice across a variety of inpatient and outpatient settings,” says the American Association of Colleges of Nursing (AACN).
-“Nurse professionals, federal agencies, the military, leading nursing organizations, healthcare foundations, Magnet hospitals, and minority advocacy groups all recognize the unique value that baccalaureate-prepared nurses bring to the practice setting.”
+As the healthcare industry takes notice of the improvements that come with more highly educated nurses, nursing continues the shift to a BSN-dominated profession.
+“BSN nurses are prized for their skills in critical thinking, leadership, case management, and health promotion, and for their ability to practice across a variety of inpatient and outpatient settings,” according to the American Association of Colleges of Nursing (AACN).
+“Nurse executives, federal agencies, the military, leading nursing organizations, healthcare foundations, Magnet hospitals, and minority nurse advocacy groups all recognize the unique value that baccalaureate-prepared nurses bring to health care.”

 What Are Some Specific Examples?